thinkjs/en.thinkjs.org/3.0/relation_model.md

 #### One to one (belong to)

-One to one association, belonging to a associated table, as opposed to HAS_ONE.
-Assuming that the current model name is `info` and the name of the associated table is `user`, the default value of `key` in the configuration is `user_id`, and the default value of the `fKey` field is `id`.
+One to one association, belonging to a association table, as opposed to HAS_ONE.
+Assuming that the current model name is `info` and the name of the association table is `user`, the default value of `key` in the configuration is `user_id`, and the default value of the `fKey` field is `id`.

 ```js
 module.exports = class extends think.Model {